weewx/weewx/docs_src/reference/weewx-options/stdwxcalculate.md

 ```

 This will force WeeWX to always calculate a value for `windchill`,
-irregardless of whether the hardware provides one.
+regardless of whether the hardware provides one.

 Example 2: suppose you want ET to be calculated, but only for archive records.
 The option would look like: